asafzaf/Fixit/README.md

 ## Usage

-1. Start the development server using `npm start`.
+1. Start the app using `npm start`.
 2. Follow the instructions in the console to open the app on your device or emulator.

 ## Features

-- Feature 1: Description of feature 1.
+- Feature 1: Open a new fault by clicking on the "Open New Fault" button.
-- Feature 2: Description of feature 2.
+- Feature 2: View faults status by clicking on the "Faults Status" button.
-- ...

-## Contributing

-Contributions are welcome!
-Please follow the guidelines in [CONTRIBUTING.md](CONTRIBUTING.md).

-## License

-This project is licensed under the [MIT License](LICENSE).
+- Feature 3: View all closed faults by clicking on the "History" button.